-Deputy Minister Makhotso Sotyu hosts Women’s Month Dialogue in Mangaung, 29 Aug
+Deputy Minister Makhotso Sotyu hosts Women’s Month dialogue in Mangaung, 29 Aug

-In commemoration of Women’s Month, the Deputy Minister of Tourism Ms. Makhotso Sotyu will host a dialogue in the Free State Province to highlight and celebrate the valuable contributions made by women in advancing the tourism sector.
+#WomensMonth2025 – In commemoration of Women’s Month, the Deputy Minister of Tourism, Ms Makhotso Sotyu, will host a dialogue in the Free State Province to highlight and celebrate the valuable contribution made by women in advancing the tourism sector.

 Members of the media are invited to attend as follows: